jurkian/payload-lms/README.md

 1. Install `NodeJS` and `npm`/`pnpm`
 2. Run `pnpm install`

 3. Go to [Stripe's Dashboard](https://dashboard.stripe.com) and search for API keys.
-You will need a secret key
+You will need a private/secret API key
 4. `.env` -> Set your private API key in `STRIPE_SECRET_KEY` variable
 5. Prepare the [Stripe CLI for local debugging](https://docs.stripe.com/stripe-cli/install).
-When you are logged in, you will get your webhook key
+When you are logged in, you will get your Stripe webhook key
 6. `.env` -> Set your Stripe webhook key in `STRIPE_WEBHOOK_SECRET` variable
 7. Run `pnpm dev` to start the dev server
 8. You will be asked to create the first local user (admin) - do it